Magdalena Suarez Frimkess: Art

 Suarez creates sculpture-like cartoon characters, vases, and mugs that often involve slogans and advertisements.
 One of her most famous works is of Popeye, Mickey and Minnie Mouse, and other Disney characters.
 Most of Suarez's work is small-scale.
 Suarez's works were often viewed as unconventional during her time in ceramic school, as they were decorative rather than functional.
 She also uses Aztec and Mayan imagery in her work.

 Suarez and Frimkess occasionally worked together in the 1960s.
 After Frimkess was diagnosed with multiple sclerosis in 1971, they began working together more closely.
 Frimkess throws the pottery and Suarez paints it.
 They have had exhibitions together, including at the Hammer Museum.
 An early significant joint show took place from 2000-2001 at Louis Stern Fine Arts in West Hollywood, California.
 Suarez had her first solo exhibition in 2013 when she was 84 years old at South Willard gallery in Los Angeles, California.
 Her first solo show in New York was at White Columns in 2014; The New Yorker described her works in it as "delightfully curious ... nonchalantly constructed, beautifully glazed".

+In August of 2024, LACMA held its first exhibition featuring Magdalena entitled “Magdalena Suárez Frimkess, The Finest Disregard” at the Resnikoff Pavilion.
+Billed as a career retrospective, the exhibition featured Magdalena’s lifetime of artistic expression, including sketches, drawings, hand-painted sculptures, tiles and vessels, as well as some of her collaborative work with her husband Michael, who subsequently passed away in February 2025.

+As of January 2026, at the age of 97, Magdalena Suárez Frimkess moved out of her home studio in Venice, CA, but she continues to create and produce celebrated works of art.